 DO conduct macro-level program analyses

 A good thing to do, is macro-level content analysis.
 Focus on program events that continuously happen over a long period of time (like the Danish PPM research has taught us).
 “The advantage of aggregating data is that it improves the reliability”, Warren Kurtzman explains.
 “The drawback of it is that the data loses some immediacy; you need to look at things over an extended period of time.”
-In the case of 30 airplay moments of the same song on the same station, its average audience share was a 5.3 whenever they played it – “but even that is a pretty narrow thing to look at”.
+In the case of 30 airplay moments of one and the same song on the same station, its average audience share was a 5.3 whenever they played it – “but even that is a pretty narrow thing to look at”.

 Talk on a music station and transitions